Anzick-1: Ethics

-Studying the remains of ancient Native Americans is an "ethical minefield" because it calls into question "ownership" and interpretation of the past.
-Larry Echo-Hawk, a member of the Pawnee Nation, legal scholar, and United States Assistant Secretary of the Interior for Indian Affairs under President Barack Obama, said of the excavation of Native American remains, "Regardless of the motive for expropriating Indian graves, the impact of this activity upon the affected Indians is always the same: emotional trauma and spiritual distress."
+Studying the remains of ancient Native Americans has been described as an "ethical minefield" because it calls into question "ownership" and interpretation of the past.
+Historically Native American remains were routinely excavated and analyzed without the consultation with, or permission of, contemporary Native Americans.
+Under the Native American Graves Protection and Repatriation Act passed in 1990 US law protects the remains and artifacts of Native Americans found on federal lands or stored by institutions that receive federal funding.
+It requires restoration of remains and artifacts to tribes associated with the remains or culture.

 After the remains of Anzick-1 were excavated in 1968, they were analyzed by several teams of researchers and eventually returned to the Anzick family.
 The daughter of the Anzick family, Sarah Anzick had become a genetic researcher.
 She hoped to conduct genomic analysis on the Anzick-1 skeleton.
 She was cautious because a previous case, involving the ancient remains of a Native American called Kennewick Man, caused a great deal of controversy.

-Under NAGPRA, US law protects the remains and artifacts of Native Americans found on federal lands or stored by institutions that receive federal funding.
-It requires restoration of remains and artifacts to tribes associated with the remains or culture.
-Because Anzick-1 was discovered on private property, Sarah Anzick was not legally required to consult tribal members before conducting analysis of the remains.
+Since Anzick-1 was discovered on private property, Sarah Anzick was not legally required to consult tribal members before conducting analysis of the remains.
 She discussed her goals with representatives of several Montana tribes that now inhabit the area, to determine whether to use the required techniques (which destroy some material) to analyze the remains of Anzick-1.
 Because she was unable to achieve consensus, she temporarily gave up the project.
 She eventually conducted DNA analysis on the remains of Anzick-1.

 After the results of the analysis revealed a link between Anzick-1 and modern Native Americans, the team of researchers sought consultation from several Montana tribes.
 Eske Willerslev, a Danish genetic researcher, visited several Indian reservations in Montana in 2013 to try to engage community members in the decision-making related to the research of Anzick-1.
 He met with Shane Doyle, who became a co-author of the paper.
 A member of the Crow tribe, Doyle works in Native American studies at Montana State University.
 There were mixed opinions about the research conducted on Anzick-1, but many tribal members said that they would prefer to have been contacted before the destructive techniques were performed, not after.
 The overwhelming response from Montana tribal members was that the remains of Anzick-1 should be reburied according to tribal ritual.